Setting up a new subdomain

 - Additional subdomains to host mirror, resource, tracking pages and domain key,

-You can get more details on the subdomain by clicking the Subdomain Details button.
+You can get more details on the subdomain by clicking the Subdomain details and Sender info buttons.